luximus-hunter/luximus-hunter/README.md

 ## Greetings

-### 👋 I'm Hunter and I'm a 3rd year college student studying web and app development
+### 👋 I'm Hunter

+I'm a 3rd year college student studying web and app development.
+I also go around as SiDev

 ---